 - Mike Lupica

-But sometimes the problem isn’t directing the kiddos to the books, it is getting the books in hand and helping the students to navigate the reading process from the beginning of the text to the end successfully.
+But sometimes the problem isn’t directing the kiddos to the best books, it is getting the books in hand and helping the students to navigate the reading process from the beginning of the text to the end successfully.
 I often tell my students, “it is useless to go to the library to check-out a book that you are not going to read, as it only adds to the weight of the stack of materials that have to be carried from class to class.”

 After going through countless rounds of “Who’s this?” with my son as he flashed football cards in my face, and doing some A LOT of research on current NFL and NBA superstars, I decided to develop this Informational Text Close Reading BUNDLE to help my sports-minded kiddos.